Willow Housing Co-operative – Established 1984

 Reg No 24513R

-Members of the Confederation of Co-operative Housing and Co-operatives-UK.
+Members of Co-operatives-UK.

 This document and the ideas within, remain the intellectual property of the Willow Housing Co-operative.
 Please reference any usage.